-We're sourcing the web for resources on staying healthy mentally and physically while practicing physical distancing, including ways to have fun from home, like recipes and virtual tours!
+Explore resources on staying healthy mentally and physically, including ways to have fun from home, like recipes and virtual tours!

 - Card games can be a fun way to pass the time and keep the mind sharp.
 Play games like Bridge, Hearts and more with your current and new friends online via Trickster Cards!

 - Make sure you're prepared for winter weather with the National Institute on Aging's Cold Weather Safety for Older Adults.
 Practicing balance with chair exercises can help prevent injury and falls as well.
 Check out this guided video to improve your balance!